ReallyJustAnotherBear/ffretv/README.md

 Forkin.
 Stage1
 I had to finish manually linking this up so dont waste your time tyring to bother with this yet.
 I have to change several options in the qt .pro files and configure.
-Once I get it all renamed(could take months, a little a a time) then it will be more fun to work with,
+Once I get it all renamed(could take months, a little a a time) then it will be more fun to work with.

 **Right now this is my ffrefrankenMyth :)**
+*I'm taking apart a 35K commit project thats over 17 years old, it's got some things laying around, I though my desk/table was crazy.*

 ```
  ldd /usr/local/bin/mythfrontend